Subham85/assignment/README.md

-I have designed the project using Arduino UNO  and simulated it using Proteus.
+I have designed the project using Arduino UNO  and simulated it using Proteus 8.